 is located in the northern part of the state with the Bighorn Mountains off to the west.
 Story is a mountainous community with a slower pace of life.
 Artistic venues are also popular throughout this beautiful little town.
 The appeal here is that it is a great place to sit back, relax, and just take in the awesome views of the mountains.
 Story's population is around 900, so it is a great place for a remote getaway.

 6. Thermopolis, Wyoming

-Things are heating up in Thermopolis.
-Thermopolis is known to have one of the world's largest mineral hot spring.
-The appeal to this area is that you can submerge yourself in the spring, relax, and take in the scenery while you de-stress and rejuvenate your mind and body.
-The population here averages around 3000.
+!
+This is one of the most beautiful towns in Wyoming, thanks to the hot springs that gave it its name.
+The town is known to have the world's largest mineral hot spring.
+The appeal to this area is that you can submerge yourself in the spring at the public bath houses, relax, and take in the scenery while you de-stress and rejuvenate your mind and body.
+It's also one of the dinosaur capitals of the country, and you can learn a whole lot about prehistoric life!
+The population here averages around 3,000.

 7. Lovell, Wyoming

 is located in the northwestern part of the state.
 The town is known for its roses that appear throughout the city, hence, it is nicknamed "The Rose Town of Wyoming."
 The features of this city are its friendly folks, scenery, and historic charm.
 The population here is around 2,400.

 Basin is located in the northwestern part of the state with a population of around 1200.
 The town is located at the foot of the Bighorn Basin and the Big Horn River flows to the east of the town.
 Everything about Basin is very appealing.
 What could be more charming than a town that is nicknamed the "Lilac City?"